 - Great Boss, Dead Boss (How To Exact The Very Best Performance From Your Company & Not Get Crucified In The Process) – Ray Immelman

-Recommended by one of my mentors after hearing how much I loved “Driven”, this book had a major impact on me.
-Written in a story-like style, which I enjoy as much as the more academic types of book, this book contains the secrets of why it’s so hard to manage and motivate people and why some bosses inspire dedication, respect, commitment and great bottom line results.
-Although I am a one man band with outsourcers at the moment, I have a dream to create a “proper” business again one day and this book is the blueprint on how to do it.
+Recommended by one of my mentors after hearing how much I loved “Driven”, this book had a major impact on me after I got past the few pages which were a bit… strange.
+Written in a story-like style, which I enjoy as much as the more academic types of book, this book contains the secrets of why it’s so hard to manage and motivate people and why some bosses inspire dedication, respect, commitment and great bottom-line results.
+Although I am a one-man band with outsourcers at the moment, I have a dream to create a “proper” business again one day and this book is the blueprint on how to do it.
 It builds nicely on “The E-Myth Manager” which is also excellent.

-- Focus – Al Ries For anyone tempted to diversify, this book provides a cautionary tale.
-With practical, no-nonsence advice, Al Ries guides you back on track if you are getting distracted and spread too thin, and explains why companies that focus on core products and services are the most successful.
+- Focus (The Future Of Your Company Depends On It) – Al Ries For anyone tempted to diversify, this book provides a cautionary tale.
+With practical, no-nonsense advice, Al Ries guides you back on track if you are getting distracted and spread too thin, and explains why companies that focus on core products and services are the most successful.
 As someone who regularly has to coach new clients into focusing on their ideal customer or client, or their most profitable product, this book was a breath of fresh air.

-- Influence – Robert Cialdini Shameful how long it took me to get around to reading this classic, and when I did, of course, I loved it.
-Interestingly Robert seems to have written this book to help people avoid being influenced, but of course it’s become a marketing classic!
+- Influence (The Psychology Of Pursuasion) – Robert Cialdini Shameful how long it took me to get around to reading this classic, and when I did, of course, I loved it.
+Interestingly Robert seems to have written this book to help people avoid being influenced, but of course, it’s become a marketing classic!
 Any internet marketer worth their salt has invested in Jeff Walker’s “Product Launch Formula” and so Influence will feel like an old friend, and it’s a rattling good read with lots of illustrative stories.

-- Building Wealth (From Rags To Riches Through Real Estate) – Russ Whitney As we all know that most successful business people then sink their profits into property, you really need to read this book as it’s one of the best (apart from Andy Shaw’s best seller on property investing – see below) that I’ve ever read.
+- Building Wealth (From Rags To Riches Through Real Estate) – Russ Whitney As we all know that most successful business people then sink their business profits into property, you really need to read this book as it’s one of the best (apart from Andy Shaw’s best-seller on property investing – see below) that I’ve ever read.
 In fact, this book is directly responsible for my buying a half-million pound hotel, no money down.
-In retrospect, not the best move I’ve ever made, I’d have been better sticking to one bedroom flats but hey! you live and learn… This book will really open your eyes to what is possible when investing in property, and if you are in the UK, Europe, or Australia, don’t be put off, as pretty much all the techniques Russ talks about are possible on our shores.
+In retrospect, not the best move I’ve ever made, I’d have been better sticking to one-bedroom flats but hey! it opened a lot of doors and you live and learn… This book will really open your eyes to what is possible when investing in property, and if you are in the UK, Europe, or Australia, don’t be put off, as pretty much all the techniques Russ talks about are possible on our respective domestic shores.
 Vendor finance and “rent to buy” for example, are getting ever more easy, since the collapse of the banking system and the severe lack of availability of mortgages for most people.

 - The Lean Startup by Eric Reis – a step by step plan to follow as a new business